-The Great Depression of 1929 had a huge effect, not only on the economy, but also in 1930s men’s fashion.
+The Great Depression of 1929 had a huge effect, not only on the economy but also on 1930s men’s fashion.
 Fashion took a backseat during this decade due to the lack of financial stability.
 The lack of money showed up in their everyday fashion.
 People can no longer afford tailored clothing.
-This is the era where ready-to-wear clothing was introduced.
+This is the era when ready-to-wear clothing was introduced.

-In this blog post, we’ll give you glimpse into the 1930s men’s fashion and teach you exactly how they dressed during this era.
+In this blog post, we’ll give you a glimpse into 1930s men’s fashion and teach you exactly how they dressed during this era.

 Dress shirts and sweaters

-Dress shirts in the 30s are actually very similar with what we have today.
+Dress shirts in the 30s are actually very similar to what we have today.
 Clean, pressed, button-down shirts were a staple in 1930s men’s fashion.
-The style was fashionable, but less formal than the style that was favored during the last decade.
+The style was fashionable but less formal than the style that was favored during the last decade.